PROOFREADING POLICY

 Purpose

-This policy sets out the University’s position on proofreading, including the use of professional third-party proofreading or editing services, in relation to coursework (essays, reports, dissertations etc) that is being submitted for assessment in taught programmes (undergraduate and postgraduate taught).
+This policy sets out the University’s position on proofreading, including the use of professional third-party proofreading or editing services, in relation to coursework (essays, reports, dissertations, etc.) submitted for assessment in taught programmes (undergraduate and postgraduate taught).

 Key Principles

-- Students are expected and encouraged to develop the skills of proofreading and to ensure that they proofread their own work, and are supported by the University to do this.
+1. Students are expected and encouraged to proofread their work and develop the necessary skills to do so, and are supported by the University to do this.

 Definitions